Participant Frequently Asked Questions

-No. Participants must focus on one project and one solution.
-Remeber that the hackathon only lasts one weekend!
+Participants and teams are encouraged to focus on one project and one solution, as the hackathon only lasts one weekend!
 If your team feels that your solution is relevant to multiple challenges, please choose the challenge that is most aligned with your project.

 Is it possible for a team to come up with their own project, or is it mandatory to pick one of the challenges?

-To be eligible for Global Judging (see details below), teams must respond to one of the given challenges.
+To be eligible for Global Judging and awards, teams must respond to one of the given challenges.

-However, you will have the option to “Invent Your Own Challenge” and create a solution of your choosing.
-While projects in this category are wonderful, please note that they will not be eligible for Global Judging or awards from NASA.
+However, you will have the option to “Invent your challenge” and create a solution of your choosing.
+While projects in this category are wonderful, please note that they will not be eligible for global judging or awards from NASA.